dev-protocol/initto/src/en/posts/deep-dive-khaos.md

 }
 ```

-You can switch the addresses by the mainnet of Ethereum, or by Ropsten testnet.
+You can switch addresses based on whether you are using the Ethereum mainnet or the Ropsten testnet.

 ```typescript
 import {FunctionAddresses} from '@devprotocol/khaos-core'